Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-methods-configuration-builder" %} implement an method options builder to construct options with the same name as the options struct + "Builder" e.g., `SecretClientSetSecretOptions`.

-{% include requirement/MUST id="rust-client-methods-configuration-builder-namespace" %} place method option builders in submodule of the root named `builders` e.g., `azure_security_keyvault::builders`.
-Specialized clients options should be placed in submodules e.g., `azure_security_keyvault::secrets::builders`.
+{% include requirement/MUST id="rust-client-methods-configuration-builder-namespace" %} place method option builders in submodule of the root named `builders` e.g., `azure_security_keyvault_secrets::builders`.

 {% include requirement/MUST id="rust-client-methods-configuration-builder-methods" %} define builder setters using the "with_" prefix, take a `mut self`, and return `Self`.